-- Draw conclusions based on scientific methods or evidence, as appropriate to course level (scientific literacy).
+- Draw conclusions based on physical science methods or evidence, as appropriate to course level (scientific literacy).

-- Apply quantitative methods and principles to solve scientific problems or explain scientific observations (quantitative reasoning).
+- Apply quantitative methods and principles to solve physical science problems or explain scientific observations (quantitative reasoning).

-- Identify how science informs societal developments and issues (critical thinking).
+- Identify how physical science informs societal developments and issues (critical thinking).

-- Communicate effectively scientific information or findings in written forms appropriate to the discipline (written communication).
+- Communicate effectively physical science information or findings in written forms appropriate to the discipline (written communication).

-- Understand fundamental knowledge and concepts in biological or physical science (breadth of learning).
+- Understand fundamental knowledge and concepts in physical science (breadth of learning).

 ⇒ View approved PSCI courses